toddcf/code-snippets/javascript/objects/functions/promises.md

 *NOTE: This will not work with `const`; you must use `let`.*

-Put a function inside the promise.
+Pass a callback function inside the promise.
 And inside the arguments, pass in two more functions: resolve, and reject:

 ```
 let promise = new Promise((resolve, reject) => {